Last updated on November 25th, 2020

 In Asian food, Chickpeas and chickpea flour are some of the most loved ingredients.
 Moreover, it is one of the best foods for vegetarians and vegans to get protein because a half cup of chickpea has 7.25 g of protein.

 You can eat them hot or cold as per your desire as they can be cooked in a bucketful of ways.
-You can make curries and stews, paprika roasted in the microwave, and more.
-You can also make hummus, a finger-licking sauce/ spread made from chickpea paste.
+Try making curries and stews, paprika roasted in the microwave, and more.
+Other options are hummus, a finger-licking sauce/ spread made from chickpea paste.

 3. Almonds